 Being able to do effective market research is an essential skill.
-If you're not the only widget shop in town, you should be selling widgets in a way that no one else is selling them.
-In other words, find a void in your community and fill it.
-This doesn't mean your business has to be unique, but you should be confident there is demand.
-For example, there might be 10 pizza shops in town, but if your research tells you that's still not enough to meet community demand, don't be afraid to be the eleventh.
-However, even if there's demand for another pizza shop, you still want to offer something in terms of product or service that the other 10 might be neglecting.
+This means finding a void in your community and filling it.
+Your business has to be unique, but you should be confident there is demand.
+For example, there might be a half dozen pizza shops in town, but if your research tells you that's still not enough to meet community demand, don't be afraid to be the seventh.
+However, even if there's demand for another pizza shop, you still want to offer something in terms of product or service that the others might be neglecting.
 Set yourself apart.

-Being adept at taking advantage of social media trends is vital to any business trying to establish itself in a market.
-Social media evolves rapidly, and as of May of 2019, Facebook and Instagram both were piloting new policies to address privacy concerns and to attempt to rein in hate speech and intentionally misleading news stories.
-Entrepreneurs with the skills to stay on top of these changes and use them as an opportunity to get ahead of the competition have a greater chance to be successful.
+Knowing how to take advantage of social media trends is vital to any business trying to establish itself in a market.
+Social media evolves rapidly.
+Entrepreneurs with the skills to stay on top of these changes and know how to use them as an opportunity to get ahead of the competition have a greater chance to be successful.

-Make friends and build mutually beneficial relationships that will give you the potential for big new opportunities in the future.
-Be active with your community's business organizations and collaborate with other businesses as much as possible.
-Contract or consult with a local design firm when creating your new business's logo, seek out opportunities for cross-promotion with businesses that overlap with yours in some way, and sponsor community organizations, among other collaborative possibilities.
+Making friends and building mutually beneficial relationships will give you the potential for big new opportunities in the future.
+Subsequently, it’s important to be active with your community's business organizations and collaborate with other businesses as much as possible.
+This means contracting or consulting with a local design firm when creating your new business's logo, seeking out opportunities for cross-promotion with businesses that overlap with yours in some way, and sponsoring community organizations.

 For your first year or first few years of operation, you should have goals that are broken down quarterly or even monthly.
 Plan out where you expect to be every step of the way in terms of financing, staffing, marketing, and any other relevant part of your business.
 A detailed SWOT (strengths, weaknesses, opportunities, threats) analysis always is a good way to get yourself and your team members to start thinking strategically.
 As you move through your beginning months and years in operation, it's always a good idea to revisit strategies on a regular basis to make sure they still appropriate based on any changes with your business or the marketplace.

 More employees today are looking for flexibility in their hours and their work locations, and recruiting the best talent often means being able to provide this.
-If employees can work a portion or all of their hours remotely, this can improve morale and efficiency as well being beneficial to the employee.
-Jobs with flexible hours also can be more appealing to candidates, and a telecommuting workforce can help reduce overhead costs.
+If employees can work a portion or all of their hours remotely, this can improve morale and efficiency.
+A telecommuting workforce can also help reduce overhead costs.

 New businesses hit speed bumps and struggle at times.
 No matter how well you've planned or how great the people you've hired, an unexpected twist will create problems that need to be overcome.
-Knowing this is likely, you can budget for unexpected expenses and mentally prepare yourself to not panic.
-When you respond quickly and calmly to a crisis, your management team will follow your lead, and their staffs will follow your managers, better enabling your business to navigate the storm.
+Knowing this is likely, you can budget for unexpected expenses and mentally prepare yourself not to panic.
+When you respond quickly and calmly to a crisis, your management team will follow your lead, and their staff will follow your managers, better enabling your business to navigate any storm you may encounter.